SkyRaider95/ENSC251-Final-Project/README.txt

 Jin:	I found the bug.
 It happens when test.cpp has "int a = 0".
 However, when I tried "int a = 1", it works. (unresolved)
-		Also, if there is whitespace, the program will fail. (unresolved) When I input once, it prints but no values show up.
-Only tranverse actually works.
+		Also, if there is whitespace, the program will fail. (unresolved)
-		When I input again, it breaks. (unresolved)